 In addition to at least one license to practice allopathic or osteopathic medicine, U.S. Applicants, Candidates, and Examinees must have a current, valid, and unrestricted registration with the U.S. Drug Enforcement Administration (DEA) to prescribe, dispense, and administer narcotic controlled substances and a current, valid, and unrestricted authorization to prescribe, dispense, and administer narcotic controlled substances with the controlled substances authority in every jurisdiction(s) in which they are licensed to practice medicine, where required by that jurisdiction.
 Canadian Applicants, Candidates, and Examinees must have the corresponding authorization to prescribe, dispense, and administer controlled substances.
 Further, every DEA registration and controlled substances authorization the applicant holds must be free of restrictions and encumbrances.

-REQUIREMENT 2-ACCREDITATION COUNCIL ON GRADUATE MEDICAL EDUCATION (ACGME) ACCREDITED TRAINING AND AMERICAN BOARD OF MEDICAL SPECIALTIES (ABMS) BOARD CERTIFICATION
+REQUIREMENT 3-AMERICAN BOARD OF MEDICAL SPECIALTIES (ABMS) BOARD CERTIFICATION

-To be Board Certified by the ABPM, an Applicant must have satisfactorily completed an ACGME-accredited residency training program that included identifiable training in the specialty of Pain Medicine.
-Applicants, Candidates and Examinees must hold a current and valid certification by an ABMS member board.
+Applicants, Candidates, and Examinees must hold a current and valid certification by an ABMS member board.